 Eugene S. Rosenfeld is one of the nation’s leading real estate developers and has successfully led a number of major companies both in the residential housing and commercial real estate fields.
 Rosenfeld along with Apollo Advisors founded Western Pacific Housing, a residential development company which merged with Schuler Homes, Inc., a publicly traded homebuilder.
 Ultimately, the combined companies were sold in 2002 to D.R.
 Horton for $1.4 billion.
 Currently he is the sole proprietor of Forest Lane Group, a major investor and developer of commercial and residential property in both the U.S. and Europe.

 He began his career with the international accounting firm Deloitte, Haskins & Sells.
 From 1963 to 1976, Rosenfeld was an executive with Kaufman and Broad, an international housing producer and insurance company.
 During his 13 years with the NYSE-listed company, he rose from division controller to president and chief executive officer.
 Under his leadership, Kaufman and Broad became one of the nation’s largest producers of housing, expanding internationally.

-As a Los Angeles civic leader, Rosenfeld has served on numerous boards of art, health, and academic organizations.
-He previously served as chairman and trustee of the UCLA Foundation and currently is a member of the UCLA Chancellor’s Associates.
-He is Chairman of the Board of Visitors for The Anderson School at UCLA, he also serves on the board for The RAND Graduate School and The Painted Turtle Camp.
+As a Los Angeles civic leader, Rosenfeld has served on numerous boards of art, health and academic organizations.
+He previously served as chairman and trustee of the UCLA Foundation and chairman of the Board of Visitors for The Anderson School at UCLA.
+Currently he is a member of the Board of Visitors, ULCA Chancellor's Associates, and a member of the Advisory Board for The Riordan Programs.
+Additionally, he also serves on the board for The RAND Graduate School.

 Rosenfeld received his Bachelor of Science Degree in Business Administration from the University of California in 1956, and is a C.P.A.